 How Can You Help an Obese Dog Lose Weight?

 If a dog maintains a healthy weight, they are less likely to go to an emergency vet for any of the symptoms listed above.
+Have a portly pooch?
 Here are some ways to help your dog lose weight:

 Changing your dog’s diet to something healthier is a good first step in combating his obesity.
 Pick a food with lots of high-quality, healthy ingredients and choose a blend that is designed specifically for weight loss in pets.
 Avoid foods that have too many filler ingredients, as these can contribute to weight gain too.

 If you give your dog a lot of treats, keep in mind that treats add calories, too.
 Work them into your dog’s daily caloric intake, or choose treats that are healthy alternatives instead.
-Baby carrots are a great option for a healthy dog treat.
+Some healthy options are:

 If your dog is having a lot of trouble losing weight, you may need to talk to your vet about medication or other alternative solutions.
 However, this should be a last-ditch effort, and your vet will likely want to try managing the problem in other ways first.